thanhtaita/ScavengerHunt/README.md

 8. Error Handling:
    Implement proper error handling to avoid exposing sensitive information in error messages to users.
    Log errors securely for debugging purposes.

-### This repository

-This repository has a package.json that functions as a blank shell that gets full credit if you turn it in to the gradescope autograder.
-We will not be using the autograder in any way to actually evaluate your project, it is just there to keep track of your initial submission.

-We recommend that you use this repository for your final project code.
-This will allow you to ask questions on Piazza and get help from the TAs and instructors.
-Adding a real linter, type checker, etc., based on our other examples would be a good idea.l